Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

-\begin{lem} Let $\G$ be an infinite, locally finite, and connected graph.
-Let $f$ be a bi-extensible 3-path on $\G$, and let $u\ne v\in\G-f$ be two vertices at distance at most 3 from the first and last vertex of $f$, respectively.
-If $w$ is a vertex in the same connected component of $\G-f$ that some of $u$ or $v$, then there is a 3-path $f'$ which extends $f$, is bi-extensible on $\G$, and visits $w$.
-Moreover, we can assume that the domain of $f'$ extends that of $f$ in both directions. \end{lem}
+The desired 3-path will be obtained as a Hamiltonian 3-path on $\L$.
+Indeed, as $\G$ is connected there are two vertices $w\in V(\G-\L)$ and $w'\in V(\L)$, with $w$ adjacent to $w'$ in $\G$.
+As $\L$ has at least two vertices, we can invoke \Cref{lem:lema-tecnico-finite-3-paths} to obtain a 3-path $f$ that is Hamiltonian on $\L$, whose initial vertex is $w'$, and whose final vertex is adjacent to $w'$.
+It is clear that then $f$ is a bi-extensible 3-path in $\G$. \end{proof} Our main tool to construct bi-infinite 3-paths is the following result, which shows that bi-extensible 3-paths can be extended to larger bi-extensible 3-paths. \begin{lemma} Let $\G$ be a graph that is infinite, connected, and locally finite.
+Let $f$ be a bi-extensible 3-path on $\G$, and let $u$ and $v$ be two different vertices in $\G-f$ whose distance to the initial and final vertex of $f$ is at most 3, respectively.
+Let $w$ be a vertex in the same connected component of $\G-f$ that some of $u$ or $v$.
+Then there is a 3-path $f'$ which extends $f$, is bi-extensible on $\G$, and visits $w$.
+Moreover, we can assume that the domain of $f'$ extends that of $f$ in both directions. \end{lemma}

-\begin{proof} If $u$ and $v$ lie in different connected components of $\G-f$, then then the claim is easily obtained by applying \lemref{existence-right-extensible} on each of these components.
-Indeed, by \lemref{existence-right-extensible} there are two right extensible 3-paths $g$ and $h$ in the corresponding connected components of $\G-f$, such that $g$ starts at $u$, $h$ starts at $v$, and some of them visits $w$.
+\begin{proof} If $u$ and $v$ lie in different connected components of $\G-f$, then then the claim is easily obtained by applying \Cref{lem:existencia-right-extensible} on each of these components.
+Indeed, by \Cref{lem:existencia-right-extensible} there are two right-extensible 3-paths $g$ and $h$ in the corresponding connected components of $\G-f$, such that the initial vertex of $g$ is $u$, the initial vertex of $h$ is $v$, and some of them visits $w$.
 Then the concatenation of $-g$, $f$ and $h$ satisfies the desired conditions.

-We now consider the case where $u$ and $v$ lie in the same connected component of $\G-f$, this graph will be denoted $\L$.
-Thus $\L$ is infinite, locally finite, connected, contains $u$, $v$, and $w$.

-We claim that there are two right-extensible 3-paths on $\L$, $g$ and $h$, satisfying the following list of conditions: $g$ starts at $u$, $h$ starts at $v$, some of them visits $w$, and $V(g)\cap V(h)=\emptyset$.
+We now consider the case where $u$ and $v$ lie in the same connected component of $\G-f$.
+This graph will be denoted $\L$.
+Note that $\L$ is infinite because $f$ is bi-extensible.
+We claim that there are two right-extensible 3-paths on $\L$, $g$ and $h$, satisfying the following list of conditions: the initial vertex of $g$ is $u$, the initial vertex of $h$ is $v$, some of them visits $w$, and $V(g)\cap V(h)=\emptyset$.
 In addition, $(\L-g)-h$ has no finite connected component, and has two different vertices $u'$ and $v'$ such that $u'$ is at distance at most 3 from the last vertex of $g$, and $v'$ is at distance at most 3 from the last vertex of $h$.
 Suppose that we have $g,h$ as before.
 Then we can define a 3-path $f'$ by concatenating $-g$, $f$ and then $h$.
-It is easily seen from the properties above that then $f'$ satisfies the conditions in the statement.
+It is clear that then $f'$ satisfies the conditions in the statement.